zhyun-pivotal/gpdb6_install/README.md

 ------------------------------------------------------------------------------------------
 1. How to use GPDB Install SOP

-(1)	Click the [Clone or download] button to download the file (2)	Extract the downloaded zip file
+A.	Click the [Clone or download] button to download the file
+A.	(2)	Extract the downloaded zip file
-(3)	Upload the extracted files (excluding installation guide document and README file) to the Greenplum master node.
+A.	(3)	Upload the extracted files (excluding installation guide document and README file) to the Greenplum master node.
   -	Upload path: / data / staging
-  -	work by creating staging folder in / data filesystem (4)	Follow the GPDB Install SOP procedure to install GPDB (5) SOP v1.2 updated - resource group setting contents added
+  -	work by creating staging folder in / data filesystem
+A.	(4)	Follow the GPDB Install SOP procedure to install GPDB
+A.	(5) SOP v1.2 updated - resource group setting contents added

 ------------------------------------------------------------------------------------------
 2. remotechk 설정 및 사용법